Using Gestures in Motion

 />

-It’s also keyboard accessible.
-Pressing Enter will trigger onTapStart and whileTap, releasing Enter fires onTap.
+It's also keyboard accessible.
+Pressing the return key will trigger onTapStart and whileTap.
+Releasing it fires onTap.

 You can then add whileDrag and the property that you want to animate.
 In this example, I also added dragConstraints, so the element can't be dragged outside of its container.